jhereg00/autoguide/README.md

   * `order` - array with the order to sort elements into.
 Default works for my [startup-library](https://github.com/jhereg00/startup-library)
   * `assetPath` - server path to autoguide specific assets, with the path relative to the value of `dest`.
 Default: `assets`
   * `assetDest` - file path to autoguide specific assets (will contain `css`, `js`, and `images` folders).
 Default: assetPath from dest
+  * `styles` - array of path(s) to css file(s) for the elements.
+These are the stylesheets that will be included _within_ the iframes that the html samples are placed in.
+The paths need to be what you'd put in the `href` attibute of your `link` tag.
+Default: ['assets/css/autoguide.css'].
+  * `scripts` - array of path(s) to javascript file(s) for the elements.
+These are the scripts that will be included _within_ the iframes that the html samples are placed in.
+The paths need to be what you'd put in the `src` attibute of your `script` tag.
+Default: ['assets/js/autoguide.js'].
 * `callback` - callback function.
 Passed `error` and `true`

 #### Example Usage: